LinuxAtDuke/Intro-To-Linux/README.md

  - A primary empty file with that only you can read.
  - A secondary empty file that anyone can edit.

-### Unit 3: Interactions With Data and Disk Storage
+## Unit 3: Interactions With Data and Disk Storage

-- Mount Point
+**Mount Point**

-  - A mount point is a directory or location in the local filesystem that you can use to mount either a remote directory or local device to access the files available there.
+A mount point is a directory or location in the local filesystem that you can use to mount either a remote directory or local device to access the files available there.

-- NFS -- Network File System

--
+**NFS**

-  - NFS is a protocol which allows remote file storage to be available (mounted) on another machine.
+*N*etwork *F*ile *S*ystem - NFS is a protocol which allows remote file storage to be available (mounted) on another machine.
 Most Linux servers use NFS for home directories and many of their storage options.

-- Disk Usage & Quotas
+**Disk Usage & Quotas**

-  - Knowing how much total space is available, how much is used, and how much is free is critical to working with data.
+Knowing how much total space is available, how much is used, and how much is free is critical to working with data.
 For network storage, you probably have a quota assigned as well, which limits the amount of space an individual user can use on the storage volume.

-A few tools you can use to see the space available to you on a system are as follows:
+**df**

-  - df     Disk File System Info
+*D*isk *F*ile System Info

 This is used to see the entire size of a local volume or disk, and what is available, like I said above this may not be helpful to individual users, as a DF can report many terabytes available in a volume when in fact the user quota is much lower.

-      - Useful flags
+*Useful Flags:*

         - -h -- human-readable (converts byte values to MB, GB, etc.)
         - -T "Type" -- lists the type of filesystem

   - du    Disk Usage
     This is used to count out the size of a particular directory, if you know the quota or volume size this will tell you what particular files or folders are using up specifically.
       - Useful flags
+*Useful Flags:*
         - -h "human readable" -- converts sizes to GB
         - -s "summary" -- only shows top folder size.